CS222-UIUC/team-07-project-smartride/docs/scripts.md

 #### `scripts/pr-prep.(ps1|sh)`

-Run checks and lints, auto formatter, export current conda dependencies, and upload team google drive files.
+Run checks and lints, auto formatter, lock conda dependencies, and upload team google drive files.
 Note that you can **only** execute this script if your `setup` is up to date.
 You are strongly recommended to run `sync-work` first EXCEPT for the conditions mentioned in that section.

+New: `pr-prep` is NO LONGER exporting all conda dependencies for you!
+Run `conda-op` with `--install <pkg_name>` option instead for all packages you are trying to install and export.
+See `conda-op` script below.

 #### `scripts/formatter.(ps1|sh)`